gbmhunter/blog/content/electronics/components/power-regulators/switch-mode-power-supplies-smps/control-methodologies/_index.md

 ## Current Mode Control

-_Current mode control_ attempts to improve on some of voltage mode controls shortcomings by adding a second, "inner" and fast feedback loop by monitoring the inductor current.
+_Current mode control_ (a.k.a. _current-programmed mode_, _current-injected control_[^ti-slva636-feedback-loop-analysis-current-mode-boost-converter]) was introduced to the power electronics community in the early 1980s[^ti-slva636-feedback-loop-analysis-current-mode-boost-converter] and attempts to improve on some of voltage mode controls shortcomings by adding a second, "inner" and fast feedback loop by monitoring the inductor current.
 The outer feedback loop monitoring the output voltage (like in voltage mode control) is still present (we still need to know what our target is), but rather than this controlling the switch, the output voltage feedback is passed to the current feedback, and the output of the current feedback is what controls the switch.

 These two feedback systems make up an _inner_ and _outer_ feedback loop: